SK-EID/smart-id-java-client/README.md

 * `Notification-Based flow`
   * The user receives a notification on their Smart-ID app to complete the signing process.
   * Suitable for scenarios where the user's identity or device is already known.
-  * Uses different interaction types compared to dynamic link flows.
+  * Uses different interactionDeprecated types compared to dynamic link flows.
 * `Dynamic Link flow`
   * Generates a dynamic link that the user must access to initiate the signing process.
   * Useful when the user's identity or device is not known beforehand.